Gustav Adolph Ackermann

 Gustav Adolph Ackermann (16 January 1791 – 19 February 1872) was a German lawyer and author of a notable book on European knightly orders.

-Ackermann was born in Auerbach in Vogtland, Saxony.
+Ackermann was born in Auerbach in Vogtland, Electorate of Saxony, Holy Roman Empire.
 He was Königlich Sachsischer Appelationsrat [Royal Saxon appeal councillor] at the courthouse in Dresden, Saxony and a great connoisseur of the 19th-century and medieval German and European knightly orders.

 In 1855 his Ordensbuch [Orders book] appeared in Annaberg with the subtitle Sämtlicher in Europa blühender und erloschener Orden und Ehrenzeichen [Complete gathering of flourishing and extinct orders and honorific decorations in Europe].
 Despite its title, the book is not a complete description of orders and decorations, but it is a valuable resource for researchers.

 As a lawyer he also published in his field.
 In 1849 his Rechtssätze aus Erkenntnissen des Königl.
 Oberappelationsgerichts zu Dresden [Law sets about findings of royal high appeal court in Dresden], a work on the then applicable jurisprudence, appeared in Saxony.
 He died in Dresden on February 19, 1872.